ragesh88/academic-kickstart/content/publication/IROS_2020_pacman/index.md

 publication_types: ["1"]

 # Publication name and optional abbreviated publication name.
-publication: In IEEE/RSJ International Conference on Intelligent Robots and Systems
+publication: Accepted to appear in IEEE/RSJ International Conference on Intelligent Robots and Systems
-publication_short: In IROS
+publication_short: Accepted to appear in IROS 2020

 abstract: "Pursuit-Evasion Game (PEG) consists of a team of pursuers trying to capture one or more evaders.
 PEGs